hannesdatta/course-odcm/content/docs/course/exam/_index.md

 - Some questions will be personalized (i.e., there is only one correct answer per student), others will be randomized (i.e., you will see questions in mixed order, and not all students get to see all questions).

 {{< hint warning >}}

-__Communication with anybody about the exam content, during *and after* the take-home exam, is strictly prohibited.__
+- Communication with anybody about the exam content, during *and after* the take-home exam, is strictly prohibited.
+- Students must not copy-paste from websites, academic papers, etc. when formulating answers to questions.

 {{< /hint >}}